jtruong2/busy_biz/README.md

 Register as a user to get a JWT Bearer token.
 Set the token in your header when making requests to the businesses and searches endpoint\
 ``` "Authorization": "Bearer BEARER_TOKEN"```\
-If you lost your token, no worries, call the /refresh-token endpoint to get new one.
+If you lost your token, no worries, call the /refresh-token endpoint to get a new one.

 ### API Endpoints